merzlab/QUICK-docs/docs/source/installation-guide.rst

  source $(installdir)/quick.rc

-The QUICK tests can be executable as follows, from the QUICK home directory.
+The QUICK tests can be executed as follows, from the QUICK home directory.

 ::